si74/dickdrumpf/README.md

-# dictrump
+# dickdrumpf
-chrome extension to replace all images of donald trump with dicbutt.
+chrome extension to replace all images of donald trump with dickbutt.